Skip to Content

 Depending on what type of vintage feed sack you want to make, you will want to create a stencil.
 Since I wanted a coffee bean sack, I googled old coffee companies and then created a stencil using some of the signage from that company.

-Since I have a Silhouette, I cut my stencil using card stock paper.
+Since I have a Silhouette Cameo, I cut my stencil using card stock paper.
+You can also use a Cricut explore.
 If you don’t have access to a stencil-cutting machine, you can use individual letters to create the signage for your feed sack.
-I have done this in the past with great success.
-You can purchase stencil letters such as these.

 Apply Your Stencil